Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Evaluation

-One quantitative way to evaluate the ventricular coordinates is to use them to map the Euclidean coordinates of one heart to a second heart and then back again to the first heart.
-A deviation between the original and the mapped Euclidean coordinates can then be computed on the first heart.
-This ``two-way error'' was used in~\cite{Bayer-2018-ID11708}.
-However, it only reflects errors due to non-bijectivity and interpolation.
-To capture errors due to inconsistencies in the ventricular coordinate values across different geometries, one has to map only in one direction, i.e., from the first heart to the second heart, and then compute the deviation to the ground truth on the second heart.
+The two-way error only reflects errors due to non-bijectivity and interpolation.
+To capture errors due to inconsistencies in the ventricular coordinates across different geometries, one has to transfer only in one direction, i.e., from heart $A$ to heart $B$, and then compute the deviation to the ground truth on heart $B$.
 However, no real ground truth is available, because no error-free reference method exists to determine the anatomical point correspondences between both hearts.
-To overcome this problem, we used the ventricular coordinates themselves to create a synthetic ``mean heart geometry'' for which the ground truth is known by construction.
+To overcome this problem, we use the ventricular coordinates themselves to create a synthetic ``mean heart geometry'' for which the ground truth is known by construction.
 The resulting ``one-way error'' therefore reflects the self-consistency of the ventricular coordinates.
-We first derive mathematical expressions for the two- and one-way errors and then illustrate the one-way error on a simple two-dimensional example, before we explain the evaluation on the actual test geometries.